birgenfaith/the-event-guru/README.md

 ###Usage

-Enter a city or location in the input field.
+1.Enter a city or location in the input field.
-Click the "Search" button to fetch events.
+2.Click the "Search" button to fetch events.
-View the list of events displayed below the search bar.
+3.View the list of events displayed below the search bar.

 ###Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please fork the repository and submit a pull request.